-Autumn is a great time to encourage creativity and the changing colours of the leaves make it perfect for inspiring some painting, especially as you can look at the way the colours mix together.
+Fall is a great time to encourage creativity and the changing colors of the leaves make it perfect for inspiring some painting, especially as you can look at the way the colors mix together.

-You’ll also find some more of our most popular autumn crafts for kids at the end of this post so do check them out for more easy ways to keep your kids busy.
+You’ll also find some more of our most popular fall crafts for kids at the end of this post so do check them out for more easy ways to keep your kids busy.

-I love the effect of using pom poms* to paint autumn leaves so much, it’s s simple to do but the result really looks like a full autumn tree to me.
+I love the effect of using pom poms to paint fall leaves, it’s so simple to do but the result really looks like a full fall tree to me.

 This is a great craft if your child likes doing painting but isn’t so keen on getting messy.
 You can grab hold of the pom poms with your fingers or if you don’t want to get messy then use a clothes peg to hold onto it.